 HOQI Undergraduate Volunteer Program:

-Our general undergraduate volunteers work directly with incoming patients, taking vitals, performing data entry, and completing other crucial tasks at clinic to deliver care.
+Our general undergraduate volunteers work directly with incoming patients, taking vitals, performing data entry, and completing other crucial tasks at clinic to deliver care at our primary care clinics.
 Outside of clinic, our volunteers coordinate patient follow up with prescriptions, test results, and referrals to specialty services.
 General volunteers also have the opportunity to become certified in HIV Testing, Spanish-language translation, as well as participate in ongoing research.
 Commitment includes 1 evening evening per week (Mon-Thurs), general body meetings twice per semester, and scheduled day time hour for patient follow up.

-For Future Applicants, please keep the following requirements in mind:
+For Applicants, please keep the following requirements in mind:

 2. You will be asked to provide an updated resume if you are selected for an interview.

 3. If you are in AMSA, you must obtain Good Standing the semester you apply in order to be considered for our Main Street site.
 Please check UFLAMSA.com for your current Good Standing status.

 HOQI Undergraduate Analytics Team: